How to design API services and integrations for reliable, scalable architecture in IT projects

 6. They model real and peak scenarios: sales campaigns and bulk exports.

-7. This helps detect bottlenecks in advance.
+7. This helps identify bottlenecks early.
 Chaos testing.

 8. Services are deliberately broken, databases shut down and the network overloaded to ensure the system degrades predictably rather than failing completely.
 Monitoring.
 In production, teams track response time, error rate, message queues and dependency availability.

-7. Are rate limits, timeouts, caching and pagination in place?
+Are limits, timeouts, caching, and pagination in place?

-9. Is a testing strategy in place: contract and load tests?
+Has a testing strategy been developed: contract and load tests?

 How to design an order checkout service

-1. Suppose you're building an API for an online store: Entities: order, customer, cart, product.
-Contracts: POST /orders — create an order.
+Suppose you are building an API for an online store: Entities: order, customer, cart, product.
+Contracts: POST /orders - create an order.

-2. Request body: list of products, contact details.
-Response: order ID, status, cost.
-GET /orders/{id} — retrieve an order.
-Response: contents, status, history.
-PATCH /orders/{id}/status — update the status (for example, "paid," "shipped").
-Security: only a registered customer can create an order.
+Response: order ID, status, amount.
+GET /orders/{id} - retrieve an order.
+Response: items, status, history.
+PATCH /orders/{id}/status - update the status (for example, 'paid', 'shipped').
+Security: only a registered client can create an order.

-5. Once the "paid" status is received — the order_paid event.
-Versions: the initial version v1, which has no partial payment or refunds.
-In v2 these features are added while keeping compatibility with the old model.
+Versions: the initial v1 release has no partial payments or refunds.
+In v2, these features will be added while preserving compatibility with the old model.

 Integrations as a competitive advantage